Přítluky: Economy

 Přítluky is known for viticulture.
 The municipality lies in the Velkopavlovická wine subregion.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Přítluky is the Church of Saint Margaret.
 The current structure was built in 1784 and has preserved Gothic elements from the older church.
-The church has a separate tower, which was built in 1765.
+Next to the church is a separate tower, which was built in 1765.